dtiern5/dtiern5/README.md

 ### Hi there 👋, I'm Danny Tierney
 #### Software Developer

 I'm Danny from St. Paul, Minnesota.
-I'm a Software Developer and enjoy creating web applications and working with machine learning.
-I'm always looking to collaborate and take on new challenges!
+I'm a Software Engineer and love working with all sorts of technologies.
+Lately  I've been focused on Spring batch.

-Skills: React / Node.js / JavaScript / Java / Python / SQL
+Skills: Java / Node.js / JavaScript / React / Python / SQL

-- 🔭 I’m currently working on a web app consuming Spotify's REST API
 - 📫 How to reach me: dannyjtierney@gmail.com
 - 😄 Pronouns: He / him / his